shivammeh/ChickenGame/README.md

 # ChickenGame
-A game where a chicken will run away from farmers hunting it.
+A game where a chicken is attacked by farmers, but can defend itself by throwing eggs.
 Live demo located at https://shivammeh.github.io/ChickenGame/.

 # Created using:
 HTML, CSS, Javascript, JQuery, Bootstrap